rosette-api/helm/charts/rosette-server/README.md

         EOF
         ```
 - [Install the chart](#installation)
-    - During the installation, make sure the `/entities` endpoint is enabled, and `rootsOverride.overrideVolumeClaimName` is set to the previously created PVC.
+    - During the installation, make sure the `/entities` endpoint and `rootsOverride.enabled` are enabled, and `rootsOverride.overrideVolumeClaimName` is set to the previously created PVC.
 - Make an `/entities` request to observe the default behavior.
 The response should return a single entity of type `LOCATION` for `Italy`.
   ```
   curl -H "content-type: application/json" \